CS6/test-action-npm/README.md

 4. Follow the link to the Google API Console
 5. Click the "Create service account" button
 6. Give the service account any name you like, e.g. "Jenkins"
-7. Choose Service Accounts > Service Account User for the "Role" field
+7. Choose Service Accounts > Service Account User （服務帳戶使用者 搜尋要用中文） for the "Role" field
 8. Enable "Furnish a new private key"
 9. Choose "JSON" as the key type (P12 works as well, but JSON is a little simpler)
 10. Click the "Save" button